AP Precalculus

 Challenge Yourself

-Tackle college-level coursework in a familiar setting and get more time with your teacher—140 hours compared to just 48 in a college precalculus course.
+Tackle college-level coursework in a familiar high school setting and get more time with your teacher—140 hours compared to just 48 in a college precalculus course.

 Access free digital learning and practice resources, including AP Daily videos—short on-demand videos that support what you’re learning in class.